Nutty-Nuts/Notes/sophomore/second/CSCC 31/Instruction Set Architecture.md

 # INSTRUCTION TYPES
 ---
 ## Data Movement Instructions
+> [!example]
+>  - LOAD is an instruction that moves data from memory to register
+> - STORE is an instruction that moves data from register to memory
+> - MOVE is an instruction that moves data from register to register

-- Data Movement Instructions are a type of inst
+- **Data Movement Instructions** are a type of instructions that moves data from one location to another within the computer

 ## Dyadic Operations
+> [!example]
+> - Addition and Subtration
+> - Boolean Instruction *(e.g. AND, OR, NOT, XOR, NAND)*

-- Dyadic Operations are a type of instruction where two operands are combined to produce a result
+- **Dyadic Operations** are a type of instruction where two operands are combined to produce a result

 ## Monadic Operations
+> [!example]
+> - Shifts move bits left or right and bits shifted past the end are lost
+> - Rotates move bits left or right and bits shifted  past the end are moved to the opposite end

-- Monadic Operations are a type of instruction where it uses one operation to produce a result
+- **Monadic Operations** are a type of instruction where it uses one operation to produce a result

 ## Other Instruction Types

 # FLOW OF CONTROL
 ---
+- Flow of Control refers to the sequence in which instructions are executed dynamically during program execution
+## Branches

+## Procedures

+## Co-routines

+## Traps

+## Interrupts